Backward Compatibility

 Validating Changes In Git On Your Laptop

-If api_products_v1.yaml is in a git repository, and the change is backward compatible, make the change directly to the v1 file instead of creating a new one.
+If api_products_v1.yaml is part of a git repository, changes can be made directly to this file instead of creating a new one.

 Then to confirm that it is a backward compatible change, before committing the change, run this command: